Sayan3990/Big-Data-PPT/Sayan-speech.md

 - To manage large user database
 - Accurate product information Push
 - Having insight into consumer demand
-- Finding hotspots
 - Providing services to improve user experience

 Which improves sales as well as overall performance <br/>

 > Next Slide

-Information about the research paper <br/>
+Here, Information about the research paper what we have chosen <br/>

 > Next Slide